calumgrant/logical/docs/worklist.md

 - Sort results
 - Create a simple_entity_expression parse node that does not have () in it.
 - Create entity_expression node instead of arithmetic_expression node.
+- How is sum supposed to work if we need to ensure uniqueness? `sum X in `

 Code refactoring:
 - Split up files